Jump to Navigation

 4. The applicant must provide written verification of acceptance as a student in a state-supported, postsecondary school.

 Eligible individuals are entitled to a maximum of 48 months of tuition-free education at a state-supported educational institution.
-For more information contact the Office of Veterans Services.
+For more information contact the Virginia Department of Veterans Services.

 Health Services